 Free float trap

 There are several different kinds of traps used in plumbing, including the floor trap (also known as a Nahani trap), gully traps, P traps, Q traps, S traps, intercepting traps, bottle traps, and grease traps.
-They come in a variety of materials, including PVC, GI, and others.
+They come in a variety of materials, including PVC pipe products, GI, and others.

 The aforementioned trap types are frequently employed in plumbing work, but they are not the best plumbing traps.